Search the website

-Until further notice, we will be carrying out telephone consultations leading to face to face appointment only where required .
-If clients arrive at a clinic without an appointment our staff will arrange an alternative time for them to return.
+Until further notice, we will be carrying out telephone consultations leading to face to face appointment where required.
+If clients arrive at a clinic without an appointment we may be unable to see them and our staff will arrange an alternative time for them to return.

-Please do not visit our services if you have been diagnosed with, or are experiencing symptoms of, COVID-19.
+Please do not visit our services if you have tested positive or are experiencing symptoms of COVID-19.
 During this time, we will be offering phone consultations where possible.

 Jack Kirby-Lowe, Service Manager: 07920465048

-Services within schools will likely be affected as a result of school closures.
-However, our teams will be contactable by telephone and email.
-We will still be accepting referrals as usual, though there may be some delay on replies whilst our service is limited.
+Services within schools may be affected, however our teams will be contactable by telephone and email.
+We are still accepting referrals as usual.

 LOOKING AFTER YOUR SEXUAL HEALTH WHEN SERVICES ARE LIMITED